IvoryDuke/HillVacuum/docs/outro.md

 The executable can be picked through Options->Exporter.

 ## Features
-`arena_alloc`: enables the usage of an arena allocator for fast allocation times.
-Requires nightly compiler.
+- `arena_alloc`: enables the usage of an arena allocator for fast allocation times.
+Requires nightly compiler;
+- `ui`: enables the `HillVacuumPlugin` and therefore the UI editor.
+Enabled by default, it is recommended to turn it off, for example, when creating an executable to export a map using the `Exporter` struct.

 ## !!
 WARNING
 [The only thing I know for real](https://youtu.be/T928kJvqTlo?si=2_YnB2pEuFSKKq-j), there will be bugs.